 All those involved with the faculty employment search process for a tenure-track employee need to be impressed with the importance of the hiring decision.
 They need to assess the potential of the candidate in helping the unit further its goals and objectives and to

 successfully achieve tenure and promotion.
 The same criteria shall apply for initial appointment to any rank as apply to promotion to that rank.
 These criteria recognize three broad areas of academic activity: instructional activity; research, scholarship, and other creative activity in the relevant discipline(s); and service.
 Service shall include contributions to the effective functioning, administration and development of professional associations, department/school, college and university programs, and the university itself, as well as assigned service to the community.
-The American Association of University Professors, in its statement On Collegiality as a Criterion for Faculty Evaluation (1999), indicates that:
+The American Association of University Professors, in its statement On Collegiality as a Criterion for Faculty Evaluation (2016), indicates that:

-… collegiality is not a distinct capacity to be assessed independently of the traditional
+collegiality is not a distinct capacity to be assessed independently of the traditional triumvirate of teaching, scholarship, and service.
+Evaluation in these three areas will encompass the contributions that the virtue of collegiality may pertinently add to a faculty member’s career

-triumvirate of teaching, scholarship, and service.
-It is rather a quality whose value is expressed in the successful execution of these three functions.
-Institutions of higher education should focus on developing clear definitions of teaching, scholarship, and service, in which the virtues of collegiality are reflected.

 In each of these areas – Instruction, Research, Scholarship and Creative Activity, and Service – there should be a clear definition of the shared tasks, activities and goals of the academic unity and an assessment of an individual’s productive participation in these.
+The relative importance of criteria may vary in different academic units, and particular faculty members within units may vary in the extent to which their responsibilities emphasize one or more parts of the University's mission.
+Criteria against which individual faculty members are judged must reflect these varying assignments and must align with the work assignment specified in annual appraisal documents.

 Collegiality should not be confused with sociability or likability.
 It is a professional, not a personal, criterion relating to the performance of a faculty member’s duties.
 Are the candidate’s professional abilities and relationships with colleagues compatible with the unit’s mission and long-term goals?
 Has the candidate exhibited an ability and willingness to engage in the shared academic and administrative tasks?
 Does the candidate maintain high standards of professional integrity?

 Assistant Professor

 Appointment or promotion to the rank of Assistant Professor normally requires that individuals hold the highest earned degree appropriate to their discipline.
 Appointment to this rank is made on the judgment that individuals are capable of reaching tenure within a maximum six-year period.
 Evidence of potential for excellence in scholarship and for quality teaching is required.